farneman/abstrax/README.md

 Abstrax requires `jQuery` as a peer dependency.

+Abstrax also requires that `Object.assign` be available in the runtime environment.

 ## Usage

 Pass in a config object containing a list of `requests` and any `defaults` for